gaultier/blog/the_production_bug_that_made_me_care_about_undefined_behavior.md

 *The actual format was probably not JSON, it was probably form encoded, I cannot exactly remember, but that does not matter for this bug.*

 This data model is not ideal but that's what the software did.
-Obviously, either `error` or `succeeded` is set but not both or either (it's a XOR).
+Obviously, either `error` or `succeeded` is set but not both or neither (it's a XOR).

 Anyway, the bug report says that the client received this reply: